alecgregory/swedish-innovations/preso_notes.md

 - Before we can start creating visualizations, our FileMaker web viewer needs to be able to get data from our FileMaker tables
 - There are many ways we could do this.
 I am using a technique that I call "self-contained layout"
 - The core of this technique is the `Execute FileMaker Data API` script step.
-This converts FileMaker data into JSON which can easily handled by JavaScript functions.
+This converts FileMaker data into JSON which can be easily handled by JavaScript functions.

 #### Self-contained layout technique